mathieuperez/bepp-project/web-app/README.md

 # Bepp WebApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.
-Run all given command in `[BEPP-ROOT]/web-app` where BEP-ROOT is the root of the git project.
+Run all given command in `[BEPP-ROOT]/web-app` where BEPP-ROOT is the root of the git project.

+## Required installation
+* npm / yarn: prefers yarn for install and update dependencies.
+* run npm update / yarn before use build

 ## Code scaffolding